zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-logging-sql-commands.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Entity Framework 6 - Logging SQL Commands
+# Migrating to Entity Framework 6: New Features to Explore

 Entity Framework 6 RC has already been released!
 Now is the time to start working on migrating from version 5 to 6 and see the new features.
 Specifications on the new features can be found [here](https://docs.microsoft.com/en-us/ef/ef6/what-is-new/past-releases).